melezhik/Dormitory/README.md

 # change source code for service1,2,3
 # commit to git
 # dorm will pick up new changes
-# make build and deploy it
+# make a new build
-# to all worker nodes
+# and deploy it to all worker nodes

 ```